MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.261.md

 ##### § 1910.261 Pulp, paper, and paperboard mills. #####

-Link to an amendment published at 81 FR 83005, Nov.
-18, 2016.

-(a) *General requirements* - (1) *Application.* This section applies to establishments where pulp, paper, and paperboard are manufactured and converted.
+(a) *General requirements*—(1) *Application.* This section applies to establishments where pulp, paper, and paperboard are manufactured and converted.
 This section does not apply to logging and the transportation of logs to pulp, paper, and paperboard mills.

 (2) *Standards incorporated by reference.* Standards covering issues of occupational safety and health which have general application without regard to any specific industry are incorporated by reference in paragraphs (b) through (m) of this section and in subparagraphs (3) and (4) of this paragraph and made applicable under this section.
 Such standards shall be construed according to the rules set forth in § 1910.5.

 (3) *General incorporation of standards.* Establishments subject to this section shall comply with the following standards of the American National Standards Institute, which are incorporated by reference as specified in § 1910.6:

-(i) Practice for Industrial Lighting, A11.1 - 1965 (R-1970).
+(i) Practice for Industrial Lighting, A11.1—1965 (R-1970).

-(ii) Scheme for the Identification of Piping Systems, A13.1 - 1956.
+(ii) Scheme for the Identification of Piping Systems, A13.1—1956.

-(iii) Safety Code for Elevators, Dumbwaiters, and Moving Walks, A17.1 - 1965, including Supplements A17.1a - 1967, A17.1b - 1968, A17.1c - 1969, and A17.1d - 1970.
+(iii) Safety Code for Elevators, Dumbwaiters, and Moving Walks, A17.1—1965, including Supplements A17.1a—1967, A17.1b—1968, A17.1c—1969, and A17.1d—1970.

-(iv) Practice for the Inspection of Elevators (Inspector's Manual), A17.2 - 1960, including Suppelements A17.2a - 1965 and A17.2b - 1967.
+(iv) Practice for the Inspection of Elevators (Inspector's Manual), A17.2—1960, including Suppelements A17.2a—1965 and A17.2b—1967.

-(v) Safety Code for Conveyors, Cableways, and Related Equipment, B20.1 - 1957.
+(v) Safety Code for Conveyors, Cableways, and Related Equipment, B20.1—1957.

-(vi) Power Piping, B31.1.0 - 1967 and addenda B31.10a - 1969.
-Fuel Gas Piping, B31.2 - 1968.
+(vi) Power Piping, B31.1.0—1967 and addenda B31.10a—1969.
+Fuel Gas Piping, B31.2—1968.

-(vii) Identification of Gas-Mask Canisters, K13.1 - 1967.
+(vii) Identification of Gas-Mask Canisters, K13.1—1967.

-(viii) Prevention of Sulfur Fires and Explosions, Z12.12 - 1968.
+(viii) Prevention of Sulfur Fires and Explosions, Z12.12—1968.

-(ix) Installation of Blower and Exhaust Systems for Dust, Stock, and Vapor Removal or Conveying, Z33.1 - 1961.
+(ix) Installation of Blower and Exhaust Systems for Dust, Stock, and Vapor Removal or Conveying, Z33.1—1961.

 (4) *Other standards.* The following standards, which are incorporated by reference as specified in § 1910.6, shall be considered standards under this section:

 (i) ASME Boiler and Pressure Vessel Code, Section VIII, Unfired Pressure Vessels, including addenda 1969.

-(ii) Building Exits Code for Life Safety from Fire, NFPA 101 - 1970.
+(ii) Building Exits Code for Life Safety from Fire, NFPA 101—1970.

 (iii) Safety in the Handling and Use of Explosives, IME Pamphlet No. 17, July 1960, Institute of Makers of Explosives.

-(b) *Safe practices* - (1) *Lockouts.* Devices such as padlocks shall be provided for locking out the source of power at the main disconnect switch.
+(b) *Safe practices*—(1) *Lockouts.* Devices such as padlocks shall be provided for locking out the source of power at the main disconnect switch.
 Before any maintenance, inspection, cleaning, adjusting, or servicing of equipment (electrical, mechanical, or other) that requires entrance into or close contact with the machinery or equipment, the main power disconnect switch or valve, or both, controlling its source of power or flow of material, shall be locked out or blocked off with padlock, blank flange, or similar device.

 (2) *Emergency lighting.* Emergency lighting shall be provided wherever it is necessary for employees to remain at their machines or stations to shut down equipment in case of power failure.
 Emergency lighting shall be provided at stairways and passageways or aisleways used by employees for emergency exit in case of power failure.
 Emergency lighting shall be provided in all plant first aid and medical facilities.

-(c) *Handling and storage of pulpwood and pulp chips* - (1) *Handling pulpwood with forklift trucks.* Where large forklift trucks, or lift trucks with clam-jaws, are used in the yard, the operator's enclosed cab shall be provided with an escape hatch, whenever the hydraulic arm blocks escape through the side doors.
+(c) *Handling and storage of pulpwood and pulp chips*—(1) *Handling pulpwood with forklift trucks.* Where large forklift trucks, or lift trucks with clam-jaws, are used in the yard, the operator's enclosed cab shall be provided with an escape hatch, whenever the hydraulic arm blocks escape through the side doors.

 (2) *Handling pulpwood with cranes or stackers.* (i) Where locomotive cranes are used for loading or unloading pulpwood, the pulpwood shall be piled so as to allow a clearance of not less than 24 inches between the pile and the end of the cab of any locomotive crane in use, when the cab is turned in any working position.